data-pup/rust-benchmarking-exercises/README.md

 optimizations to this process that we can implement, and compare against the naive matrix multiplication algorithm.

-We will write a small matrix multiplication library, that accepts two matrices filled with numbers, and produces the product in the form of a new matrix.
+We will write a small matrix multiplication solution, that accepts two matrices filled with numbers, and produces the product in the form of a new matrix.
-Two matrix multiplication logic modules will be implemented, one using a naive implementation, and another using an optimized matrix multiplication algorithm.
+Our implementation will follow the naive algorithm to find a solution.

-Once this is built, we will benchmark the performance of the two alternatives.
+Once this is complete, we will test it against the implementation included in an open source library, and compare the performance of the two.

 ## Naive Implementation of Matrix Multiplication